fbpx

 A punnet of strawberry costs up to Ksh.300 per punnet in local supermarkets but did you know you could easily grow it in your backyard or balcony, with minimal supervision, zero chemicals and keep on harvesting for up to three years (under the best care of course).
 Furthermore, nothing is more pleasing to the eye than the sight of plump, ruby red strawberries resting within a bushel of dark green leaves wet with morning dew; a sure way to give your garden/balcony a facelift.
 Here is how to grow them.

-There are several varieties of strawberry available in Kenya, namely Chandler, Douglas, Tioga Selva, Tristar, Domanil, Pajaro Tribute etc. The popular and most easily available variety is the Chandler strawberry which unlike other plants like sukuma wiki and dhania, are not grown from seed.
+There are several varieties of strawberries available in Kenya, namely Chandler, Douglas, Tioga Selva, Tristar, Domanil, Pajaro Tribute etc. The popular and most easily available variety is the Chandler strawberry which, unlike other plants like sukuma wiki and dhania, is not grown from seed.
 Instead, you will use parts cut from mature strawberry plants; either splits/cuttings or runners.
-Look for farmers doing strawberry farming in groups like the Digital Farmers Kenya or on OLX and purchase healthy splits/runners, they go for about Ksh.10 each.
+Look for farmers doing strawberry farming in groups like the Digital Farmers Kenya or and purchase healthy splits/runners, they go for about Ksh.10 each.

 Planting